 Fisher builds Henningsen's latest facility to connect processing and cold environments

-This is the third cold storage facility Fisher has designed and built for the privately owned cold storage company based in Portland, Oregon.
-It is unique in that it is also designed and built to meet the need for processing space among area agri-businesses.
-The facility includes a 20,000 sq. ft. space for food processing and repack along with the 166,000 sq. ft. of cold storage.
+Unique in that it was also designed and built to meet the need for processing space among area agri-businesses.
+The facility includes a 20,000 SF space for food processing and repack along with the 166,000 SF of cold storage.

-Fisher applied leading-edge mechanical features and construction techniques to provide maximum energy efficiency and durability.
+Fisher applied leading-edge mechanical features as well as construction techniques to provide maximum energy efficiency and durability.
 The steel frame building, with insulated metal panel walls, is 50% more efficient than a building of its size built ten years ago.
-The specialty concrete slab in the freezer is reinforced with steel fiber instead of rebar, thereby minimizing joints and reducing the potential for cracks and contributing to the floor’s long-term durability.
+The specialty concrete slab in the freezer is reinforced with steel fiber instead of rebar.
+Therefore minimizing joints and reducing the potential for cracks and contributing to the floor’s long-term durability.

-This freezer is one of the first in the country to be built to a 55 ft. height using the new QuellTM ‘ceiling only’ fire protection system which allows for product stacking heights of 50 ft. without an in-rack sprinkler system.
+This freezer is one of the first in the country to be built to 55′ height using the new QuellTM ‘ceiling only’ fire protection system.
+In short, allows for product stacking heights of 50′ without an in-rack sprinkler system.
 The QuellTM technology maximizes the storage and energy use on the building’s physical footprint.

 Beyond the cost of construction, the greatest ongoing investment for a cold storage facility is the cost of energy.
-Fisher’s focus on energy efficiency, return-on-investment and first-to-market advantages is paramount throughout the design and building process–the Henningsen Salem 2 project is a perfect example of this.
+Fisher focuses on energy efficiency and return-on-investment.
+Not to mention, first-to-market advantages are paramount throughout the design and building process.
+The Henningsen Salem 2 project was a perfect example of this.